 The swinging motion gives the wet flies a natural movement in the water that trout love and it gives rise to a pretty intense strike.

-The best way to fish wet flies and get the proper swing is to cast upstream and across, across, or downstream and across.
+The best way to fish wet flies and get the proper swing is to double haul cast upstream and across, across, or downstream and across.
 Then it is about letting the current and fly line do the work by letting the fly swing across the river and drag just under the surface.

 Make sure to keep your rod tip down and follow the drift as it goes downstream, always keeping a 45-degree angle.
 Don’t end the swing early, cover as much water as your can, and let the line straighten out downstream before you bring the wet flies in.